-77. (1) The provisions of this Chapter shall apply to an industrial establishment (not being an establishment of a seasonal character or in which work is performed only intermittently) in which not less than one hundred workers, or such number of workers as may be notified by the appropriate Government, were employed on an, average per working day in the preceding twelve months:
+- SPECIAL PROVISIONS RELATING TO LAY-OFF, RETRENCHMENT AND CLOSURE IN CERTAIN 40 ESTABLISHMENTS - 77.
+(1) The provisions of this Chapter shall apply to an industrial establishment (not Application of being an establishment of a seasonal character or in which work is performed only intermittently) in which not less than three hundred workers, or such higher number of 45 workers as may be notified by the appropriate Government, were employed on an average per working day in the preceding twelve months. - (2) If a question arises whether an industrial establishment is of a seasonal character or whether work is performed therein only intermittently, the decision of the appropriate this Chapter.